VirgilSecurity/awesome-virgil/README.md

 ### With WordPress
 * [Virgil Pure Wordpress Plugin](https://github.com/VirgilSecurity/virgil-pure-wordpress) - Free Wordpress Plugin based on a powerful and revolutionary cryptographic technology that protects user passwords from data breaches and both online and offline attacks.

+# IoTKit
+* [Virgil IoTKit Sandbox](https://github.com/VirgilSecurity/virgil-iotkit/tree/master/scripts) - A demo IoT sandbox is based on Virgil IoTKit and its dev tools.
+It allows you to emulate IoT devices, manage Firmware, TrustList and see the security for IoT devices in action.
+The Sandbox is conditionally divided into 3 actors (Vendor, Factory, and End-User) to easily understand the whole development process.
+* [IoTKit Demo Samples for UNIX-like OS](https://github.com/VirgilSecurity/demo-iotkit-nix) - The demo samples contain key elements that are necessary for implementation of the secure IoT lifecycle, and tests for all the provided features.

 # Production Applications
 * **Virgil Messenger** - End-to-end encrypted messenger with passwordless authentication.
 Perfect solution for those who care about their privacy.